GastonADiaz/DIY-Self-Balancing-robot-/README.md

 ### 3D Printed Parts

-1. **Base Plate of the Structure**This part is designed to be the base of the balancing robot.
+1. **Base Plate of the Structure**<br />
+  This part is designed to be the base of the balancing robot.
 It connects with the stepper motors and features 6 holes on each side for screws to secure the NEMA 17 motor mounts.
 Additionally, there are 4 holes for the 8mm threaded rod that supports the structure.

 2. **Support for the NEMA 17 Stepper Motors**<br />
   This piece functions similarly to metal brackets for NEMA 17 motors.
 However, by printing it, we reduce costs while maintaining the same efficiency for our project.
 It also includes 2 extra holes compared to standard brackets, allowing for more secure mounting with up to 6 screws.

 3. **Central Plate of the Structure**<br />
    This part includes 4 holes for the 8mm threaded rod and 4 additional holes to mount the electronic board.
 It serves as a key component in securing the electronics in place.